sixeyed/docker-windows-workshop/part-1.md

 On my Azure VM, the wroker processes average around 50MB of RAM and 5 seconds of CPU time.

 This is a simple ASP.NET website running in Docker, with just two lines in a Dockerfile.
 But it has some drawbacks.
 First, there are no logs - IIS stores request logs in the container filesystem, but Docker is only listening for logs on the standard output from the startup program.
-There's no automatic relay from the log files to the console output, so there are no log entries in the containers:
+There's no automatic relay from the log files to the console output, so there are no HTTP access log entries in the containers:

 ```
-docker logs app-0
+docker container logs app-0
 ```

 The other issue is that it took a few seconds for each website to show.
 That's because the IIS service doesn't start a worker process until the first HTTP request comes in.
 The first website user takes the hit of starting the worker process.
 We can use a more advanced Dockerfile to address those issues.